agentplug/agenthub/docs/.implementation_design/phase3.3_mcp_tools/document_retrieval_tool_design.md

 - **Lazy Loading**: Collections are built on-demand with intelligent change detection
 - **Persistent Indexing**: Collections are built once and reused for all queries
 - **Flexible Return Formats**: Users can choose between raw chunks or synthesized answers
+- **High Concurrency**: Supports up to 5 simultaneous requests with proper isolation
 - **Async Processing**: Multiple requests processed in parallel for 48% performance improvement
 - **Collection Preloading**: All collections built during startup for 97% faster first requests
 - **LLM-Based Reranking**: Intelligent reranking using modern LLMs for improved relevance